© Bank of America Corporation. All rights reserved.

 Donor-advised funds are “a one-stop shop” for managing your charitable giving, offering convenience, flexibility and tax advantages.

-GIVING TO THE CAUSES YOU CARE ABOUT may be top of mind for you during holidays throughout the year, or when certain areas of the country—or the world—need help after a natural disaster, if for no other reason than charities and non-profits tend to up their appeals at those times.
+GIVING TO THE CAUSES YOU CARE ABOUT may be top of mind for you this year, as the world grapples with the effects of a pandemic.
+You may also tend to increase your donations during holidays throughout the year, when charities and nonprofits tend to up their appeals.
 But as you write out checks or donate online, don’t you often wish there were a more organized and thoughtful way to make a difference year-round?
-A way to plan ahead and have a more powerful and long-lasting impact?
+A way to plan for a more powerful and long-lasting impact?

 If so, you may be ready to consider a donor-advised fund (DAF).
 It’s a more structured way of giving that’s receiving increasing consideration.
-“Donors contributed $29.23 billion to donor-advised funds and used them to recommend $19.08 billion in grants to qualified charities in 2017”—record highs in both categories, notes the National Philanthropic Trust in its 2018 Donor-Advised Fund Report.
-DAFs are “a one-stop shop, offering you an immediate income tax deduction and gift receipt upon donation, as well as the opportunity to make grant recommendations to the charities you support over time,” says Cale Turner, senior vice president and Charitable Gift Fund manager at Bank of America Private Bank.
+“Donors contributed $37.12 billion to donor-advised funds and used them to recommend $23.42 billion in grants to qualified charities in 2018”—record highs in both categories, notes the National Philanthropic Trust in its 2019 Donor-Advised Fund Report.
+For those who plan to itemize deductions on their income tax return, DAFs are “a one-stop shop, offering you an immediate income tax deduction and gift receipt upon donation, as well as the opportunity to make grant recommendations to the charities you support over time,” says Cale Turner, senior vice president and Charitable Gift Fund manager at Bank of America Private Bank.

 The minimum deposit varies depending upon the fund.
 Your donation can be in the form of cash, stock, mutual fund and ETF shares, even real estate and other nonfinancial assets, without incurring capital gains taxes.
 To add to the convenience, a DAF is easy to set up and maintain, and you can manage all of your giving activities online.